 Andrew Goss and Sandra Noble Goss worked together as artist-jewellers and metalsmiths in Canada since 1973, when we graduated from George Brown College's Jewellery Arts program in Toronto.
 We also studied jewelry at Hornsey College of Art in London, England.
 We moved to the Owen Sound region - northwest of Toronto - in 1976 - and then to Guelph in 2015.
-Sandra died in February of 2022 after a cancer diagnosis six years ago.
+Sandra died in February of 2022.

 We shared a studio and worked in similar materials, but designed and worked on our own separate pieces of jewellery and other art objects.
 Materials included: sterling silver, brass, copper, bronze, copper nitrate patina, 24k gold leaf and more unusual materials such as concrete and cellulose acetate.
 Our jewellery was made with traditional techniques such as sawing, filing, forging, fusing, etching, soldering and casting, along with more experimental techniques such as roller-printing, fold-forming, and multi-metal laminations.
 More details about our individual styles are on individual pages for Andrew or Sandra.